clintonMF/flutter-bank/README.md

     }
     ```
 ## Testing
-To run the API endpoint, run the following command:
+Test were created for all account API endpoints.
+To run the tests, input the command below into the terminal:
 ```bash
 npm test
 ```